zzergAtStage/ed-monitor/README.md

 ed-monitor is a sophisticated desktop application developed in Java that has evolved from a simple Swing-based interface to a comprehensive solution incorporating file monitoring, user notifications, and persistent market data management.
-This project reflects the progressive enhancement of Java programming skills, integrating popular frameworks and adhering to established architectural patterns to ensure resilience and scalability.
+This project reflects the progressive enhancement of Java application and its capabilities, integrating popular frameworks and adhering to established architectural patterns to ensure resilience and scalability.